-In accordance with Saudi Regulations for Companies and the Company's bylaws, the Company is establishing the statutory reserve by appropriation of 10% of the annual net profit until the reserve is equal to 30% of share capital.
+In accordance with Saudi Regulations for Companies and the Company's bylaws, the Company is establishing the statutory reserve by appropriation of 10% of the annual net profit until the reserve is equal to at least 30% of share capital.
+No transfer to statutory reserve was made during 2021 and 2020 as the statutory reserve balance has exceeded 30% of the share capital.
 This statutory reserve is not available for distribution to shareholders currently.